-A calibration program must be set up in the 43i-TLE so that the zero port and span port are opened at the appropriate time.
+A calibration program must be set up in the 43i-TLE so that the span port is opened at the appropriate time.
 This program will occur simultaneously with the calibration program in the 146i Calibrator.
-From the Main Menu, use the $\downarrow$ button to scroll to CALIBRATIONS and press ENTER.
-From the Calibration Menu, use the $\downarrow$ button to scroll to ZERO/SPAN CHECK and press ENTER.
+From the Main Menu, use the \downarrow button to scroll to CALIBRATIONS and press ENTER.
+From the Calibration Menu, use the \downarrow button to scroll to ZERO/SPAN CHECK and press ENTER.